Donald Lee (American football)

-Early years
+Early life

 Lee attended Maben High School in Mississippi, where he lettered in football, track, and basketball.

 College career

 Before his professional career, Lee was a four-year letterman at Mississippi State from 1999 to 2002.

 Professional career

 Miami Dolphins

-Lee was drafted by the Miami Dolphins in the fifth round, 156th overall in the 2003 NFL Draft.
+Lee was selected by the Miami Dolphins in the fifth round, 156th overall in the 2003 NFL draft.
 He went on to play two years for the Dolphins.

 Green Bay Packers

 In the 2005 NFL season, Lee was signed by the Green Bay Packers in free agency.

 After the injury of Bubba Franks, Lee gained more playing time.
 He finished the season fourth in receiving (1st among tight ends) for the Packers.

 In November 2007, Lee signed a four-year contract extension with the Packers for $12 million.
 On November 18, 2007, Lee had the first multi-touchdown game of his career as he caught two touchdown passes from Brett Favre in a 31–17 victory over the Carolina Panthers.
-Lee also found the end zone in Favre's record setting day for "most passing yards" on December 16, 2007 vs. the St. Louis Rams.
+Lee also found the end zone in Favre's record setting day for "most passing yards" on December 16, 2007, vs. the St. Louis Rams.
 Lee finished the 2007 season with 48 receptions for 575 yards and six touchdowns.
 He also caught Favre's final touchdown pass as a Packer during the NFC Championship Game against the New York Giants on January 20, 2008.

+His final career touchdown and his final reception as a Packer was a game-winning fourth-quarter touchdown in a must-win Week 17 victory over the Chicago Bears, in which the Packers won 10–3.
+Had the Packers tied or lost that game, they would have missed the playoffs.
+Lee appeared in all four playoff games thereafter on the way to Green Bay's fourth-ever Super Bowl victory.

 On March 2, 2011, Lee was released by the Packers.